-Healthy cats will last longer and come out better off than a cat that is already malnourished or ill.
-Giving the best food for kittens or cats will ensure that they are strong and healthy if, god forbid, they do ever become trapped in a situation where they have to go without water or food for some time.
+This ensures that they are strong and healthy if they do ever become trapped in a situation where they have to go without water or food for some time.

 If you suspect your cat is dehydrated it’s best to take her straight to the vet.